-I was lucky enough to attend CHA this year again, including an exclusive Blogger party where we got to mingle with some amazing brands and learn about some new products.
+I was lucky enough to attend the Craft and Hobby Association show this year again, including an exclusive Blogger party where we got to mingle with some amazing brands and learn about some new products.
 One of the products I received were these cute pull ribbon flowers from Little B. When I pulled them out of the container, I knew immediately what I was going to make… a ribbon craft flower arrangement with real branches from my backyard.

 These flowers are addicting to make!
 They are so easy and so fun.
 I counted ten scallops across and cut.
 Fold it in half as shown.